openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

 &xxxtemdefuuid=1ed3feb1-2e04-1bad-cfbb-7e6168c4a8ca
 &xxxversion=1
 ```
-where the module on the integration at ‘/module/mod.do’ can interpret these parameters to add a link to the EQUELLA item.(Note: the parameters added by EQUELLA are prefixed with ‘xxx’ as specified in the returnprefix parameter.)
+where the module on the integration at ‘/module/mod.do’ can interpret these parameters to add a link to the openEQUELLA item.(Note: the parameters added by openEQUELLA are prefixed with ‘xxx’ as specified in the returnprefix parameter.)

 If a "structured" action is used, or if either selectMultiple=true or forcePost=true was specified to start the integration session, a JSON array value will be POSTed back to your integration under the "links" form parameter.